markuspg/A13Bootstrapping/README.md

 ## Purpose

 This repository hosts scripts and makefiles to bootstrap a Debian Stretch system using current "Das U-Boot" and Linux mainline kernel versions.
-The main purpose of this repository is to toy around with an OLIMEX A13-OLinuXino-WIFI with connected MOD-ENC28J60 and LCD-OLinuXino-7TS extensions.
+The main purpose of this repository is to toy around with an OLIMEX A13-OLinuXino-WIFI.

 ## Dependencies